 Air quality in Hull is better than most areas of a similar nature, and is generally improving, with only one area exceeding the air quality objectives.
 This is an area close to the A63, and the road improvements that are ongoing are designed to remove this exceedance.
 The Council’s Air Quality Strategy aims to ensure that existing levels do not increase, and are reduced further wherever possible.
 The highest pollution concentrations are along the south edge of Hull (A63), near the train/bus station, and near the industrial areas (up the centre of Hull from South to North approximately route of river and the A1033) and around the Docks (in South-East corner (Marfleet ward) of Hull), although as mentioned only an area around the A63 exceeds the National Air Quality Objectives.

 The annual concentration of fine particulate matter (PM2.5 ) at an area level, adjusted to account for population exposure is given on Fingertips.
-Whilst the estimate of PM2.5 is lower in Hull than England, it is the highest across the region for 2021.
+Whilst the estimate of PM2.5 is lower in Hull than England, it is the highest across the region after Leeds for 2022.

 Compared with benchmark